-The clock hours attempted per quarter enrolled by the student will be converted to credit hours and rounded to the nearest whole number utilizing the following formula:
+The clock hours attempted per payment period enrolled by the student will be converted to credit hours and rounded to the nearest whole number and not to exceed 15 credit hours utilizing the following formula:

-of clock hours scheduled for the period of enrollment 37.5
+# of clock hours scheduled for the period of enrollment 20.0

-Example: Student withdraws or is dismissed during the 1^{st} quarter.
-The hours scheduled for the 1^{st} quarter are 336 clock hours.
-336/37.5 = 8.96 rounded to 9 credit hours.
-This student is considered to have earned 9 credit hours of the State of IL MAP Grant.
+Example: Student withdraws or is dismissed during the $1^{st}$ payment period.
+The hours scheduled for the $1^{st}$ quarter are 336 clock hours.
+336/20 = 16.8 rounded to 15 credit hours.
+This student is considered to have earned 15 credit hours of the State of IL MAP Grant.

 The amount of IL MAP Grant award, the student, was eligible for is divided by the maximum number of credit hours (15) that can be paid.
-This amount is dollar amount is then multiplied by the number of credit hours earned to determine the amount of IL MAP Grant award the student has earned.
+This amount is then multiplied by the number of credit hours earned to determine the amount of IL MAP Grant award the student has earned.

-Example: The student was determined to have earned 9 credit hours of IL MAP Grant at the time of withdrawal or dismissal.
-The amount the student was eligible for during the payment period of enrollment was \$2434.50.
-The following calculation will determine the amount of aid earned:
+Example: The student was determined to have earned 15 credit hours of IL MAP Grant at the time of withdrawal or dismissal.
+The amount the student was eligible for during the payment period of enrollment was \$2,748.